-Wilburn & Associates offer an annual Kwanzaa program on one of the days during Kwanzaa.
-This year they will be holding a short virtual Kwanzaa presentation each day from December 26th, 2020 through January 1st, 2021.
+Wilburn & Associates offers an annual Kwanzaa program on one of the days during Kwanzaa.

 To celebrate winter holidays and New Year’s common attire includes Christmas sweaters, gold and silver colors on New Year’s Eve, hats, horns, and African attire for Kwanzaa!